 An introduction to biological principles and concepts.
 Topics include cell biology, genetics, physiology, evolution, and ecology.
 These topics will be studied in a diversity of organisms including microbes, protists, fungi, plants, and representative animal groups.
-Includes a lab.
+This course includes a lab.